BloxDev-Hub/BloxDev-Hub/docs/example_page/mkdocs_additions.md

-# Material for MKDocs Additions
+---

-Material for MKDocs adds some funny stuff too.
+title: Material for MKDocs additions
+---

+# Additions

+Those are additions provided by Material for MKDocs that will help you make your article look good and fun to read!
+For more information go to the official site (scroll down)

 ## Codeblocks